-A reconnaissance Agricultural Land Classification survey of 274.2 ha of land at Bramham Moor (Leeds U.D.P.
-Topic 878) was carried out in January 1995.
-Of the total site area, 261.5 ha was in agricultural use at the time of survey of which 18.0 ha has been mapped as Grade 1.
+A semi-detailed Agricultural Land Classification survey of 501.6 ha of land at Bramham Moor (Leeds UDP Topic 878) was carried out in June 1995.
+This survey upgrades a previous reconnaissance survey carried out in January 1995, with the inclusion of further areas to the north, south, east and west.
+Out of the total site area, 483.9 ha were in agricultural use at the time of the survey.
+22.9 ha has been mapped as Grade 1.
 The soils are deep and well drained, with medium textured topsoils over medium to heavy textured subsoils.
-Weathering limestone bedrock occurs at between 80cm and 110cm depth in places but topsoils are stoneless to very slightly stony and there are no, or only very minor, limitations to the agricultural use of this land.
+Weathering limestone bedrock occurs at between 80cm and 110cm depth in places, but topsoils are stoneless to very slightly stony and there are no, or only very minor limitations to the agricultural use of the land.

-103.7 ha of Grade 2 land occurs on this site.
+164.4 ha of Grade 2 land occurs on this site.
 Profiles are well, or, in a few cases, moderately well drained.
 Generally very slightly stony, medium textured topsoils overlie medium to heavy textured subsoils.
 Weathering limestone bedrock occurs at around 70cm depth in most areas, although a slowly permeable clay subsoil begins at around 65cm depth in some places.
-This land is limited to Grade 2 by either slight soil droughtiness or slight soil wetness.
+This land is limited to Grade 2 by either slight droughtiness or slight soil wetness.

-Subgrade 3a land covers 71.3 ha.
+Subgrade 3a covers 175.7 ha.
 The soils are well drained in most cases with very slightly to slightly stony medium textured topsoils and subsoils overlying weathering limestone at between 45cm and 60cm depth.
 A more severe soil droughtiness restriction limits this land to Subgrade 3a.
 In some parts of the site land in this subgrade consists of moderately well to imperfectly drained soils where medium to heavy textured topsoils overlie heavy textured subsoils, which often become slowly permeable at between 45cm and 70cm depth.
 Soil wetness and topsoil workability limitations are the factors restricting this land to Subgrade 3a.

-The remainder of the agricultural land (68.5 ha) falls in Subgrade 3b.
+The remainder of the agricultural land (120.9 ha) falls in Subgrade 3b.
 The medium textured soils are well drained but shallow, and overlie weathering limestone at between 30cm and 45cm depth.
 This land is limited to Subgrade 3b by soil droughtiness.

-Other land on this site includes Urban land (a disused quarry covering 1.4 ha), Woodland (covering 6.9 ha) and Agricultural Buildings (covering 4.4 ha).
+A small area of land east of Paradise Farm is poorly drained, consisting of medium silty clay loam topsoils over slowly permeable silty clay or clay subsoils.
+Topsoil workability and severe soil wetness limitations restrict this land to Subgrade 3b.
+The remaining Subgrade 3b land consists of a small area of disturbed land adjacent to a disused quarry.
+Other land on the site consists of Urban land (a disused and an active quarry covering 3.6 ha), Woodland (covering 7.5 ha) and Agricultural Buildings (covering 6.6 ha).